- Salary

 As an employee, there are a number of expenses that you may be able to claim on your income tax return.
 Your employer should provide you with a certified T2200 form at the end of the taxation year so you can claim employment expenses that are incurred or required during your employment.
 You do not have to send the T2200 with your tax return, but should keep it on file in case the CRA requests a copy.
 It is also important for you to be aware the CRA only approves the expenses claimed that are incurred or required by the employment as per their tax deduction guideline.
 If your expense is reimbursed by the employer, you cannot claim it again.
 Please note that each individual situation is different – you should consult a tax advisor for advice pertaining to your unique situation.

-For specific details on the MOHLTC MLP (CMPA) Reimbursement Program (including deadlines and eligibility requirements) please visit this website.
+For specific details on the Medical Liability Protection Reimbursement Program (including deadlines and eligibility requirements) please visit this website.

 Vehicle Expenses

-You can deduct vehicle expenses if you are required to work away from your principal hospital(s) / clinical site(s) and required to drive your own vehicle.
+You can deduct vehicle expenses if you are ordinarily required to work away from your principal hospital(s)/clinical site(s) and required to drive your own vehicle and do not receive a non-taxable vehicle allowance.

-A deduction is not available if you received a reasonable per kilometer allowance from your employer that was not included in your income.
-The per kilometer rate provided by the CRA for 2023 is 68 cents per kilometer on the first 5,000 km and 62 cents per kilometer thereafter.
+The per kilometre rate provided by the CRA for 2024 is 70 cents per kilometre on the first 5,000 km and 64 cents per kilometre thereafter.
 It includes all personal vehicle related costs such as gas, maintenance, insurance, license and registration and interest on your car loan.
 If you own your vehicle a portion of the capital cost can also be taken as a deduction each year.
-Please be aware that this deduction is capped at a maximum vehicle price for non-zero emission vehicles of $36,000 plus applicable sales taxes, and $61,000 plus applicable sales taxes for eligible zero emission vehicles.
-These amounts are for vehicles purchased in, or after 2023.
-The maximum amount of car loan interest you can deduct is $300 per month.
-Leasing costs are limited to $950 per month, up from $900 per month in 2022.
+Please be aware that this deduction is capped at a maximum vehicle price for non-zero emission vehicles of $37,000 plus applicable sales taxes, and $61,000 plus applicable sales taxes for eligible zero emission vehicles.
+These amounts are for vehicles purchased in, or after 2024.
+The maximum amount of car loan interest you can deduct is $350 per month.
+Leasing costs are limited to $1,050 per month, up from $950 in 2023.

 Please note, the cost of driving a car to work even when on call cannot be deducted as a vehicle expense.
 However, you may, for example, use your vehicle for house calls, i.e. traveling to and from the hospital/site to a patient’s home.
 In this case, the cost of travel should qualify as a valid employment expense.